A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 In Glicko, sports which permit draws are only heuristically permitted by treating them as `half-victories'; this implementation does not provide normalised prediction probabilities for sports with draws, which is undesirable.
 By adopting the Extended Kalman filter perspective, we can readily provide a principled approach to sports with draws by considering the following (non-linear) factorial state-space model (considered in \cite{Dangauthier2008} and \cite{Minka2018})

 As with Elo, the logistic sigmoid function is typically used.
 Similarly, the parameters $\mu_0$, $\sigma_0$, $\tau$ and $s$ are not jointly identifiable, due to a translation and scaling equivariance.
-For mathematical simplicity, we break this symmetry by setting $\mu_0 = 0$, $s = 1$; note that in practice, implementations of Glicko will often use alternative numerical values in service of interpretability, comparability with Elo ratings, etc.
+We break this symmetry by setting $\mu_0 = 0$, $s = 1$; note that in practice, implementations of Glicko will often use alternative numerical values in service of interpretability, comparability with Elo ratings, and so on.

 The state-space model perspective elucidates the interpretation of the parameters $\sigma_0$, $\tau$ and $\epsilon$.
 The initial variance $\sigma_0^2$ controls the uncertainty over the skill rating of a new player entering the database, $\tau$ is a rate parameter that controls how quickly players' skill vary over time (note that $\tau=0$ recovers a static Bradley-Terry model) and $\epsilon$ is a draw parameter that dictates how common draws are for the given sport (for sports without draws, $\epsilon=0$).